 - Alopecia occurs with an equal prevalence in both the sexes.

-- Sometimes, additional tests or a biopsy may be needed, which also assist in the treatment of the condition.
+- Sometimes, additional tests or a biopsy is needed, which also assists in the treatment of the condition.

 Prevention and Treatment: